Yale Law School: Rankings

-Yale Law has been ranked the number one law school in the United States by U.S. News & World Report between 1990 and 2025.
-It was tied with Stanford in 2025.
-Since 2020, Yale Law School has held the top spot as the world’s best law school, according to the Academic Ranking of World Universities (ARWU).
+Yale Law was ranked the number one law school in the United States by U.S. News & World Report from 1990 until 2026, when it lost the top spot to Stanford Law School.
 Among U.S. law schools, Yale has the lowest acceptance rate and the highest yield rate—whereas less than 5% of applicants are admitted, about 80% of those who are accepted ultimately enroll, either in the Fall following their acceptance or after a deferral.
 Since its inception in 2018, with Yale Law School securing the top position, the Fortuna Ranking of US Law School Rankings has consistently placed Yale at #1, while Harvard and Stanford have maintained their positions as #2 and #3 respectively in the latest 2023-2024 ranking.
 The school also saw a greater percentage of its students go on to become Supreme Court clerks between the 2000 and 2010 terms than any other law school, more than double the percentage of the second-highest law school (Harvard Law School).
 Additionally, a 2010 survey of "scholarly impact," measured by per capita citations to faculty scholarship, found Yale's faculty to be the most cited law school faculty in the United States.

 In November 2022, Yale made a voluntary decision to pull out of the U.S. News & World Report Best Law Schools rankings.
 Describing their methodology as "profoundly flawed," Yale claimed that the rankings discourage low-income applicants and "fail to advance the legal profession" by devaluing programs that encourage public interest profession rather than high-paying corporate jobs.
 Yale's decision was followed by Harvard Law School, which also withdrew from the rankings.